Taniwt/doe-nqa1-procurement-qa-assessment/assessment-workpapers/Observation_OBS-01.md

 - **EV-007 — Corrective Action Record**
 - **Assessment Area QA-07 — Corrective Action**

-The records demonstrated traceability between the identified nonconforming condition and the resulting corrective action.
+The records demonstrated traceability between the identified material-traceability documentation discrepancy and the resulting corrective action.

+EV-007 also documented implementation verification and review of a subsequent simulated quality-affecting shipment to evaluate whether a similar condition recurred.

 ---